ZeeshanSalem/ZeeshanSalem/README.md

 ### Hi, There👋
 I am a Flutter and blockchain developer.
-I am the CEO of Mazdoor, a plateform where you can hire your handyman online for your problem in pakistan.
+I am the CEO of Mazdoor, a plateform where you can hire your handyman online.
 <!--
 **ZeeshanSalem/ZeeshanSalem** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: